-Divergence Press is an online, open access, peer-reviewed journal for contemporary music, published by the Centre for Research in New Music (CeReNeM) at the University of Huddersfield.
-The journal examines current practices in composition, performance, sonic arts, musical multimedia, creative uses of music technology, and multidisciplinary work engaging with sound, space, listening, & performance.
+Divergence Press is an online, open access, peer-reviewed journal and resource hub for contemporary music, hosted by the Centre for Research in New Music (CeReNeM) at the University of Huddersfield.
+The journal publishes work that examines a range of current practices in composition, performance, sonic arts, musical multimedia, creative uses of music technology, and other multidisciplinary work engaging with sound, space, and performance.
+Divergence Press operates a rolling publication model without specific submission deadlines; articles are published as they complete the peer review process, and are organised around a collection of six threads:

 Since I finished Music after the Fall in spring 2016, the world has, let’s say, changed a bit.
 Did I accidentally capture an era, from 1989–2016?
 What do I think has happened since then that will change the direction of music?
 (It might not be what you think.)